stringing/Federated-LLM-Based-APR/README.md

 The numbers of modified hunks are used to indicate the code complexity of each bug-fix pair, as can be referred to in *data/TutorCode/hunks.json*.

 **3. Heterogeneous Code Embedding**
+We use [CodeBERT](https://huggingface.co/microsoft/codebert-base), which has been pretrained to capture the context information from the NL-PL pairs.
 ```
-# use CodeBERT to extract context information
 python FederatedScope/federatedscope/llm/MyUtils/extract_embeddings.py
 ```